umbraco/UmbracoDocs/README.md

 # Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/umbraco/UmbracoDocs/issues) [![GitHub contributors](https://img.shields.io/github/contributors/umbraco/UmbracoDocs.svg)](https://GitHub.com/umbraco/UmbracoDocsgraphs/contributors/)
 We :heart: valuable contributions from everyone who is willing to help.
 It does not matter to us, if it's something trivial like, correcting spelling mistakes or raising an issue or writing a tutorial!
 Every little help counts and it helps make Umbraco easier to use for everyone.
-Otherwise, [bug reports](https://github.com/umbraco/UmbracoDocs/issues/), [bug fixes](https://github.com/umbraco/UmbracoDocs/pulls) and any feedback on Umbraco is always appreciated.
+Otherwise, [bug reports](https://github.com/umbraco/UmbracoDocs/issues/), [bug fixes](https://github.com/umbraco/UmbracoDocs/pulls) and any feedback on Umbraco are always appreciated.
 Look at the [Contributor Guidelines](CONTRIBUTING.md) to learn how you can get involved and help with the Umbraco Documentation.
 ## License [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)
 This library is released under the [MIT License](LICENSE.md).